OFAI/GermEval2024-GerMS/site/terms.md

 **Data usage**: The provided data should be used responsibly and ethically.
 Do not attempt to misuse it in any way, including, but not limited to, reconstructing test sets, any non-scientific use of the data, or any other unconscionable usage of the data.
 You may not redistribute the task data except in the manner prescribed by its licence.

-**Specific conditions for closed and open tracks**: Participants agree to follow the specific conditions for [closed tracks](link-tbd) and [open tracks](link-tbd), which specify the type of data allowed for pretraining the model.
+**Specific conditions for closed and open tracks**: Participants agree to follow the specific conditions for [closed tracks](closed-track.html) and [open tracks](open-track.html), which specify the type of data allowed for pretraining the model.

-**Submission of systems description papers**: Participants having made at least one submission for a closed track during the Test Phase will be able to submit a paper describing their system.
+**Submission of system description papers**: Participants having made at least one submission for a closed track during the Test Phase will be able to submit a paper describing their system.
 Participants having made only submissions for open tracks will not be able to submit a paper describing their system (see the specific conditions for closed and open tracks).
 For the closed track paper submission the open-source code of their solution has to be accessible to the public.
 We also stronly encourage providing open source solutions for the open track submissions as far as possible.

 **Final Competition Ranking**: the final rankings for the closed tracks of subtask 1 and subtask 2 are determined after the paper review and camera ready submission have ended.
-Only submissions for which a paper describing the sulution has been submitted and
+Only submissions for which a paper describing the solution has been submitted and an open source solution is available will be considered in the ranking.

 **Acknowledgements**: This shared task was created by OFAI with funding from the FFG project EKIP.